gdraheim/docker-mirror-packages-repo/README.md

  * localhost:5000/mirror-packages/**ubuntu-repo/updates:16.04** _(74.7GB)_
  * localhost:5000/mirror-packages/**ubuntu-repo/updates:18.04** _(19.5GB)_

-Since the internet package repos contain updates for the last distribution release, so they do grow in size over time.
+Remember that the internet package repos contain updates for the last distribution release, so they do grow in size over time.
 As such the image sizes (as shown above) may differ after each sync.

 ## CENTOS